pedech/SK-5CV/README.md

 ## How to connect ?

-Connect ARDUINOs pins 2 to 13 to SK-5 keybed connector.
+Connect ARDUINOs input pins 2 to 13 to SK-5 keybed connector.
 See video to locate it.

-Pay attention: keybed pins 2,3,4,5 are octave/section modulation controls,connect them to PIND & B01111000
+Pay attention: keybed pins 2,3,4,5 are octave/section modulation controls,connect them to PIND & B01111000 (arduino inputs 3,4,5,6)

-while pins 1,6,7,8,9,10,11,12 code notes C to B -> connect them to PIND & B00000100 , which is areduino input 2 , PINB & B10111111 , which are areduino inputs 7,8,9,10,11,12 & 13
+while pins 1,6,7,8,9,10,11,12 are to code notes from C to B -> connect them to PIND & B00000100 (arduino input 2) , PINB & B10111111 ( arduino inputs 7,8,9,10,11,12 & 13)

+Keybed        Arduino

+1            input 2

+2            input 3

+3            input 4

+4            input 5

+5            input 6

+6            input 7

+7            input 8

+8            input 9

+9            input 10

+10           input 11

+11           input 12

+12           input 13

 At this point check if the keys are being properly capture using the serial monitor.